A step-by-step guide to using Zendesk triggers to tag tickets by channel automatically

 Expert Verified

 Is your support inbox a bit of a free-for-all?
-If you're juggling emails, social media DMs, and web form submissions, you know how quickly things can get messy.
-Everything lands in the same queue, and your team spends precious time just figuring out where a ticket came from before they can even start helping.
+If you're juggling emails, social media DMs, and web form submissions, you know how quickly things can get busy.
+Everything lands in the same queue, and your team spends precious time just identifying where a ticket came from before they can start helping.

-Manually sorting every ticket isn't just slow, it's how things get missed.
-A high-priority message from Twitter can easily get buried under a pile of emails, and your response times start to slip.
-The good news is there’s a simple fix that can bring some order to the chaos: automatically tagging tickets by their channel.
+Sorting tickets manually can take time, and it's how important details might occasionally get overlooked.
+A high-priority message from social media can sometimes get buried under a pile of emails, affecting your response times.
+The good news is that Zendesk provides a powerful solution to bring order to the chaos: automatically tagging tickets by their channel.

 This is a fantastic first step toward building a more efficient workflow in Zendesk.
 In this guide, we'll walk you through exactly how to set up Zendesk triggers to do the sorting for you, so your team can focus on what they do best: helping customers.